openshift/enhancements/enhancements/installer/cluster-api-based-installations.md

 on documenting a workflow for developing providers while working with the Installer.

 Additionally, we will explore designs to solve or mitigate these issues.

+#### Disk space and memory

+> NOTE: All tests are performed on a MacOS system at the time of writing.

+With the introduction of the Local Control Plane, new required components are being run during cluster creation.

+- `api-server` uses ~280MB and `etcd` ~52MB
+- Cluster API
+  - Core controller uses ~28MB
+  - Infrastructure controller (AWS, in testing) uses ~35MB

+When compared to Terraform, the runtime memory footprint is well-within the current usare or limitations (TODO: provide Terraform benchmark); the disk footprint increases by what's required of `etcd` which is around 128MB while creating an OpenShift cluster on AWS.

+#### Binary size

+> NOTE: All tests are performed on a MacOS system at the time of writing.

+The `openshift-install` resulting binary size, with Cluster API bundled binaries reaches ~515MB, of which, the bundled binaries account 228MB.

 ## Design Details